lincbrain/linc-archive/doc/design/linc-annotation.md

 14. Filter streamlines that pass through a region of interest
 15. View multiple imaging layers in the same view

-## Open questions

-1. What storage format should be used for the two different annotation types?
-Zarr?
-2. How are the annotations stored?
-In a bucket or database within the container?
 ## Possible solutions

 ### Neuroglancer